afloesch/rfactor2-server-setup/README.md

 cp C:\steamcmd\steamapps\workshop\content\365960\*\*.rfcmp C:\rfactor2-dedicated\Packages\
 ```

-Now you can unpack and install these mods to the server using ModMgr.
-See the above section [Using ModMgr to install workshop mods](#Using-ModMgr-to-install-workshop-mods) for more info.
+Now you need to authorize the server.

 ### Authorize server to use DLC